 This study exemplifies the impact of specific individual player traits on their experience with the infinite leaderboard feature in a digital mathematics card game.
 The use of DGBL approaches and specific game features may bring opportunities to engage students, but challenges may also arise depending on the target audience.
 Consequently, considering game features and students' characteristics before implementing educational games is an important step that should not be overlooked.

 Finally, we showed how liking the leaderboard can be predicted with an accuracy of about 80% by tree-based ML models.
 These models could be used in the future to create a more adaptive experience, removing or modifying the leaderboard feature to better match players' profiles and ingame performance.

-Acknowledgments
+1. Acknowledgments

 This work was conducted with the financial support of the Science Foundation Ireland Centre for Research Training in Digitally-Enhanced Reality (d-real) under Grant No. 18/CRT/6224.
-The Happy Maths project is supported by the Discover Programme, Science Foundation Ireland, under Grant No 22/DP/10427.

-Conflicts of interest
+2. Conflicts of interest